protontypes/open-sustainable-technology/README.md

 - [energyRt](https://github.com/energyRt/energyRt) - Making Energy Systems Modeling as simple as a linear regression in R
 - [whobs-server](https://github.com/PyPSA/whobs-server) - This is the code for the online optimisation of zero-direct-emission electricity systems with wind, solar and storage (using batteries and electrolysed hydrogen gas) to provide a baseload electricity demand, using the cost and other assumptions of your choice
 - [MVS - Multi-Vector Simulator of the E-Land toolbox](https://github.com/rl-institut/mvs_eland) - The multi-vector simulator (MVS) allows the evaluation of local sector-coupled energy systems that include the energy carriers electricity, heat and/or gas.
 The MVS has three main features:
-- [ontology](https://github.com/OpenEnergyPlatform/ontology) - The Open Energy Ontology (OEO) is a domain ontology of the energy-system modelling context
+- [ontology](https://github.com/OpenEnergyPlatform/ontology) - The Open Energy Ontology  is a domain ontology of the energy-system modelling context
  - [rl-testbed-for-energyplus](https://github.com/IBM/rl-testbed-for-energyplus) - Reinforcement Learning Testbed for Power Consumption Optimization using EnergyPlus
 - [CityLearn](https://github.com/intelligent-environments-lab/CityLearn) - Official reinforcement learning environment for demand response and load shaping
  - [nempy](https://github.com/UNSW-CEEM/nempy) - This project aims to enhance the Australia electricity industries modelling and analytical capabilities